NammIsADev/ROM-Treble-hi6250/README.md

-# A collection of ROM for hi6250 user!
+# A repo that have collection of ROM for hi6250 user!